k98kurz/CRDTs/docs/fiarray.md

 # Fractionally-Indexed Array

-The fractionally-indexed array (FIA) is a list CRDT that allows updates to be issued that insert or remove items.
+The fractionally-indexed array (`FIArray`) is a list CRDT that allows updates to be issued that insert or remove items.
 Items can also be moved simply by putting the item at the new location, overwriting the index associated with the item.

-The FIA uses the LWWMap as its underlying CRDT and adds the fractional index logic on top.
+The `FIArray` uses the LWWMap as its underlying CRDT and adds the fractional index logic on top.

 ## Mathematics

-The state of the FIArray is composed of the following:
+The state of the `FIArray` is composed of the following:
-- `positions: LWWMap` - the LWWMap mapping items to indices
+- `positions: LWWMap` - the `LWWMap` mapping items to indices
 - `clock: ClockProtocol` - the clock used for synchronization
 - `cache_full: list[FIAItemWrapper]` - the ordered list of wrapped items
 - `cache: list[SerializableType]` - the ordered list of unwrapped items

-The conflict-free merge semantics are coded in the LWWMap and its underlying classes.
-The FIArray class has the following unique mathematical properties:
+The conflict-free merge semantics are coded in the `LWWMap` and its underlying classes.
+The `FIArray` class has the following unique mathematical properties:

 - Inserting at the beginning is done by averaging between 0 and the first item (or 1 if the list is empty).